Class 39 | CSS Flexbox and Grid Layout

 CSS Flexbox and Grid Layout

-CSS Flexbox is a layout mode that allows you to arrange elements in a flexible manner in one dimension, either horizontally or vertically.
-CSS Grid Layout, on the other hand, is a two-dimensional layout system that allows you to arrange elements in rows and columns.
+CSS Flexbox is a layout mode that allows you to arrange elements flexibly, horizontally, or vertically.
+On the other hand, CSS Grid Layout is a two-dimensional layout system that arranges elements in rows and columns.

 Let’s take a look at some examples of both CSS Flexbox and Grid Layout: